 You can make single contributions into your plan at any time.
-So if you receive a bonus from work, or find yourself with spare money; you could save it into your plan.
+So if you receive a bonus from work, or find yourself with spare money; you could save it into your pension.

-If you’re considering taking money out of your pension without speaking to a financial adviser and you’ve already taken a one-off taxable income payment in the past; you might be able to request an income payment using our online form.
+If you’re considering taking money out of your pension as a one-off without speaking to a financial adviser and you’ve already taken a one-off taxable income payment in the past, you might be able to request a non-advised income payment.

 The tax rules when you want to take money from your pension

 We can’t personalise how much tax you might pay, but we can give you some general information about how tax works.

 There are limits on the amount you can invest in pension plans and on the maximum value of pension savings that you can build up without being subject to a tax charge.
 These limits are known as the annual allowance, the tapered annual allowance, the money purchase annual allowance and the lifetime allowance.